benjaminDorsinvil/test_app_6/README.md

 # README
+OVERVIEW
+Complete Ruby on Rails Developer

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents whatever steps are necessary to get the application up and running.

 Things you may want to cover: